-Dr. Kokolakis’s research develops rigorous control and learning frameworks for trustworthy autonomy.
+Dr. Kokolakis’s research develops rigorous game-theoretic control and learning frameworks for trustworthy autonomy.
 Trustworthy autonomy refers to intelligent systems that are reliable and equipped with interpretable decision-making mechanisms.
 The themes below outline the main directions of this work.

 Inspired by theory of mind, we develop an interpretable Level-k Thinking model to characterize the reasoning depth of bounded-rational agents.
-Online learning enables autonomous agents to infer their opponents’ thinking levels and adapt their strategies in real time.
+Online learning enables autonomous agents to infer their opponents’ reasoning levels and adapt their strategies in real time.

 Rationality-aware multi-agent coordination using a learning-based assignment mechanism

-Using Lyapunov design, we develop reinforcement learning algorithms with provable non-asymptotic convergence guarantees, enabling robust, safe, and time-critical decision-making in unknown adversarial environments.
+Using Lyapunov design, we develop reinforcement learning algorithms with non-asymptotic convergence guarantees, enabling robust, safe, and time-critical decision-making in unknown adversarial environments.

 Finite-time safe learning for pursuit–evasion games using Gaussian processes to model unknown obstacles